FreeFem/FreeFem-doc/docs/documentation/Visualization.md

 ## Link with Matlab<sup>&copy;</sup>

-Thanks to a [Matlab plugin](http://fr.mathworks.com/matlabcentral/fileexchange/26833-freefem-to-matlab), mesh and data can be readed.
+Thanks to a [Matlab plugin](http://fr.mathworks.com/matlabcentral/fileexchange/26833-freefem-to-matlab), mesh and data can be read.